SeldonIO/seldon-core/operator/openshift.md

 make bundle_certified_push
 ```

 This will start a test of the package in RedHat.
 Log on to check its success.
-If it fails you will need to manually delete in UI and build, tag and push a new version manually as you can't delete existing images.
-So a new tag will be needed which can be anything, e.g. 1.5.0-2, 1.5.0-3 etc.
+If it fails you will need to manually delete in UI and build, tag and push a new version.

 ## Prepare for next release